tencentcloud-tci/terraform-tencentcloud-multiversx-node/README.md

 #-------source repo
   source = "tencentcloud-tci/multiversx-node/tencentcloud" #terraform module published in the registry
-  #version = "0.3.2" #version of the terraform  module in the registry, leave commented if you want the latest

   #-------basic variables
   az            = "eu-frankfurt-1" #availability zone to deploy